airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 Airbyte is built to be deployed into a Kubernetes cluster.
 You can use a Cloud Provider, such as, AWS, GCP, Azure, or onto a single node, such as an EC2 VM, or even locally on your computer.

-We recommend deploying Airbyte using Helm and the documented Helm chart values.
+We highly recommend deploying Airbyte using Helm and the documented Helm chart values.

 Helm is a Kubernetes package manager for automating deployment and management of complex applications with microservices on Kubernetes.
 Refer to our [Helm Chart Usage Guide](https://airbytehq.github.io/helm-charts/) for more information about how to get started.